Popular Switzerland Packages

 Timings: 24 hours

-Ticino reeks of Italian heritage and culture in terms of its architecture, fine-dine food, piazzas, and the language that the locals speak.
+Ticino reeks of Italian heritage and culture regarding its architecture, fine-dine food, piazzas, and the locals' language.
 Tourists usually ride on the turquoise waters of Lake Lugano and explore the town by boat.

-You may also head to Monte San Salvatore which offers beautiful panoramic views of the town and the snow-capped mountains in the distance.
-Bright, delicious fruits and blossoming gardens grow well in the summers and during the winters the town is covered in a blanket of snow.
-This mesmerising scenery is what Ticino and Lugano are known for.
+You may also head to Monte San Salvatore, which offers beautiful panoramic views of the town and the snow-capped mountains in the distance.
+Bright, delicious fruits and blossoming gardens grow well in the summers, and during the winters, the town is covered in a blanket of snow.
+This mesmerising scenery is what Ticino and Lugano are known for globally.

 Location: Lago di Lugano, Switzerland